 -Patients should be advised to never share pen with another person, even if the needle is changed; patients should understand that sharing needles or syringes with another person carries a risk for transmission of blood-borne pathogens

 -Patients should be instructed to always check labels before dosing to prevent mix-ups between this drug and other injectable diabetes products.

--Patients should understand that this drug is administered once a day, at any time of the day, preferably at the same time each day; if a dose is missed, they should wait until the next scheduled dose, if more than 3 days have elapsed since the last dose, they should contact their health care professional for guidance.
+-Patients should understand that this drug is administered once a day, at any time of the day, preferably at the same time each day; if a dose is missed, wait until next scheduled dose; if more than 3 days have elapsed since last dose, contact health care professional for guidance.

--Patients should be instructed on glucose monitoring, proper injection technique, and the management of hypoglycemia and hyperglycemia.
+-Patients should be instructed on glucose monitoring, proper injection technique, and management of hypoglycemia and hyperglycemia.

 -Patients should be instructed to check blood sugar prior to driving a car or operating machinery.

 -Patients should be instructed to seek medical advice during periods of stress, such as fever, trauma, infection, or surgery as medical management of diabetes may change.

--Patients should be aware of the potential for gastrointestinal reactions and take measures to ensure adequate fluid intake to avoid dehydration; patients should be instructed to seek medical advice for persistent and severe events.
+-Patients should be aware of the potential for gastrointestinal reactions and measures they need to take to ensure adequate fluid intake to avoid dehydration; patients should be instructed to seek medical advice for persistent and severe events.